jasync-sql/jasync-sql/README.md

         "schema"
       )
     );
-// Connect to PostgreSQL DB
+// Connection to PostgreSQL DB
 Connection connection = new PostgreSQLConnection(
       new Configuration(
         "username",